-40. Explore Minneapolis with your taste buds at Spoonriver, La Belle Vie, Fogo de Chao and Saffron.
+40. Explore Minneapolis with your taste buds at Spoonriver, Fogo de Chao, Saffron and Borough.

-41. Enjoy dinner at the Oak Grille followed by a touring Broadway Show at the Historic State or Orpheum Theatre.
+41. Enjoy dinner at FireLake Grillhouse followed by a touring Broadway show at the Historic State or Orpheum Theatre.

 42. Grab a monocle, top hat and your best British accent and sample some bangers and mash with authentic English beer at Brit’s Pub.

-43. Get your football fix by watching a Gophers game at TCF Bank Stadium on Saturday, then get professional and watch the Vikings at Mall of America Field on Sunday
+43. Get your football fix by watching a Gophers game at TCF Bank Stadium on Saturday, then get professional and watch the Vikings there on Sunday.

 46. Learn something from a book—and the architecture—at the Minneapolis Central Library.